ngan-tranduc/fe/README.md

 ## Available Frontend Projects (by branch)

-- `coffee-main-page`: Main page interface for a coffee shop
+- `coffee-homepage`: Main page interface for a coffee shop